OCT 28Your GST return and payment are due for the taxable period ending 30 September. (This is an extension of the usual 28 October due date.)

-Regardless of the amount of the sale, you must issue a tax invoice to another GST-registered entity if they ask you for one.
+You must issue a tax invoice to another GST-registered entity if they ask you for one.
 You must do this within 28 days.
-It is an offence not to do this and we may charge you a penalty.

 What every tax invoice must show

-Every tax invoice you get or issue must show this standard information:
+Every tax invoice you issue must show this standard information:

 - the words 'tax invoice' in a prominent place

 - the name (or trade name) and GST number of the seller

 - a description of the goods or services.

 Tax invoices must be in New Zealand currency.

 A tax invoice should only be issued once, but if the buyer loses it you can give them another copy.
 Copies of tax invoices no longer need to be marked as 'copy only'.

 If you issue a tax invoice for standard-rated supplies of goods or services worth $1,000 or less including GST, it must show the standard information plus: